SpeedGrader allows you to

 listed in the student list, arranged

 alphabetically by last name.
-However, you can choose to sort the

-- Optional: If your course includes
+If your course includes

 more than one section, students are